mfkimbell/react-typescript-notes/README.md

 ## performance

 React re-renders a component whenever its state or props change.
+Any change to a component’s props or state will cause it to re-render.

 Memoization means:
 “If the inputs didn’t change, don’t recalculate — just reuse the last result.”